-Sindi is currently the Chairperson of African Women Chartered Accountants (AWCA) Investment Holding Company, the Chartered Accountancy Sector Charter, the Advisory Board of AWCA and the Chairperson of the Advanced Group of Companies.
-Her other board positions include that of a non-executive director for Adcorp Holdings Limited, Public Investment Corporation SOC Ltd and Toyota South Africa Motors (Pty) Ltd.
+Sindi is currently the Chairperson of African Women Chartered Accountants (AWCA) Investment Holding Company and the Chairperson of the Advanced Group of Companies.
+She is the founder member and former President of the African Women of Chartered Accountants.
+Her other board positions include that of a non-executive director for MTN Group Limited, Toyota South Africa Motors (Pty) Ltd and Sun International Limited.